 The first step in forgetting an old flame is throwing out all the stuff that reminds you of "the way we were."

 Toss the easy-to-spot stuff like ashtrays and lighters but also do things like have the interior of your car cleaned to get rid of the tobacco stink.
 And while you're in the car, why not take out that dashboard lighter and ashtray and store them on a shelf somewhere?

-If you have a favorite smoking chair, put that away, too.
+If you have a favorite smoking chair, consider cleaning it or moving it to a new spot.
 Look around your life, and you'll find plenty of things that are going to remind you of your old flame.
 Move them, hide them or toss them.

-Gather supplies for your quit smoking date.
+Gather supplies for your quit date.

-- Get something for your hands to do.
+Get something for your hands to do.
 Get a squeeze toy or a handball.

 Make a list of your "Reasons I Want To Quit."
 Post copies of it around your house, car and workplace.

 Do one last double-check to ensure that you haven't overlooked any tobacco in the glove compartment or the pocket of an old coat.

 All this stuff is important.
 Remember, the more things you do to help you stop smoking, the better off you'll be on the day you quit.

 Trying to figure things out?
 Check out BecomeAnEX FAQ for answers to common questions about going tobacco-free.